sarahjstrong/BATTLEBOUND-ODYSSEY/README.md

 Welcome to BattleBound Odyssey, an exciting Java-based project that explores the realm of object-oriented programming and the command-line interface.
-This project showcases the implementation of a turn-based game where multiple users can engage in battles, each controlling a unique character with special powers.
+This project showcases the implementation of a turn-based game where multiple users can engage in battles, each controlling a unique character with special powers and varying abilities.

 ### Overview